Agent Performance Digital

 Response Count

-First Response Time (Agent)
+Average of First Response Time

-Response Time Excluding First (Agent)
+Average of Response Time Excluding First

-Handling Time (Assigned Duration)
+Average of Handle Time (Assigned Duration)

 The metrics mirror those found in the Overall Section.
 Refer to Overall section to know the definition of metrics.